Marella Explorer Review and Specifications

 - Champneys: Marella Cruises partnered with Champneys to bring such a state-of-the-art spa.
 Guests can book in for treatments (facials, body wraps, massages), plus there is a beauty salon.
 The spa is the largest in the fleet and also includes a relaxation room, treatment cabins with hot tubs, made-for-two suites.
-The adults-only sauna has floor-to-ceiling windows and steam room.
+The adults-only sauna has floor-to-ceiling windows and a steam room.
 Alternatively, passengers can work out at the gym.

 - Outdoor pool on Deck 11 is split in two by a stage, where the entertainment team run daily activities.
 The Pool bar sits next to the pool and is great for frozen cocktails.
-A trio of whirlpools sit next to the main pool.
+A trio of whirlpools sits next to the main pool.